An ectopic pregnancy is a serious condition

-The earlier our Alliance and Grapevine obgyns can diagnose and treat an ectopic pregnancy, the better.
+The earlier our Fort Worth and Grapevine ObGyns can diagnose and treat an ectopic pregnancy, the better.
 If the condition is diagnosed early, chances for retaining the mother’s fertility improve.
 As the pregnancy progresses, the risk for serious problems, such as a ruptured fallopian tube, increases.
 This can lead to life-threatening hemorrhaging and/or infection.

 Which factors increase the risk for an ectopic pregnancy?

 Certain women are at increased risk for an ectopic pregnancy.

 - She is age 30 or older.